I share my savings tips for how to save money as a teenager with or without a job. We also discuss how much should a teenager save from paycheck.

 “Should” is an interesting word because it’s conditional, meaning you need to know all the conditions and variables involved in a situation before being able to answer a question with it.

-When thinking about how much money a teenager should save from their paycheck, there are all kinds of variables to take into consideration.
+When thinking about how much money a teenager should start saving from their paycheck or other sources, there are all kinds of variables to take into consideration.

 - Does the teenager have a job?
 Are they allowed to get a job?